openplacedatabase/www/README.md

 1. [Download](http://www.openplacedatabase.org/download) the latest data snapshot and extract it into `<root_dir>/data`.

 1. Install [Elasticsearch](http://www.elasticsearch.org/) and the [Filesystem River Plugin](https://github.com/dadoonet/fsriver).
-You may also want to (optionally) install the [elasticsearch-head Plugin](http://mobz.github.io/elasticsearch-head/)
+You may also want to (optionally) install the [elasticsearch-head Plugin](http://mobz.github.io/elasticsearch-head/).
+Make sure to restart elasticsearch after installing the plugins.

 1. Create an index called `places` by running the following command on your machine (assuming you have curl installed):
 ````